10 Most Sustainable Hemp Clothing Brands: The Conscious Consumer’s Guide

 How do they ensure their sustainability?

-Outerknown places sustainability at its core by using eco-friendly materials such as hemp, organic cotton, recycled cotton, and responsible wool in their clothing, reducing the environmental impact.
-In 2022, these preferred fibers accounted for 95% of their collection.
-The brand’s Outerworn platform offers customers a chance to buy and sell pre-loved pieces, contributing to closing the loop in fashion.
-They also partner with Project Vermont to give new purpose to materials that would otherwise end up in landfills.
-Additionally, Outerknown strives to reduce their footprint by working with two B Corp Certified suppliers and having 8 facilities running on renewable energy
+- In 2022, these preferred fibers accounted for 95% of their collection.
+The brand’s Outerworn platform also offers customers a chance to buy and sell pre-loved pieces, contributing to closing the loop in fashion.
+Furthermore, they partner with Project Vermont to give new purpose to materials that would otherwise end up in landfills.

 🌐